-We primarily use the Cambridgeshire Primary Personal Development Programme.
+We primarily use the Cambridgeshire Primary Personal Development Programme and the PSHE Association.
 Resources are gathered from those recommended within the scheme and the teachers own professional judgement matching the needs of the children when planning and delivering PSHCE.

 We will avoid a 'resource-led' approach to delivering PSHE, instead focusing on the needs of the children and our planned learning objectives.
 We will carefully select resources which meet these objectives.